MeoMunDep/Bless/README.md

 <summary><b>Authentication failures</b></summary>

 - Ensure your bot data in `datas.txt` and `pubKeys` is correct
-- Learn how to retrieve data and pubkey from here: [data](https://t.me/KeoAirDropFreeNee/1507) - [pubKeys](https://t.me/KeoAirDropFreeNee/1512)
 - Check if your IP or proxy is blocked
 </details>